DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 ### Replacement schedules

-While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the ECF call-off contracts.
+While the API will accept any declarations submitted after the first milestone start date (1 September, 1 January, 1 April each year), providers must submit declarations according to the terms outlined in the ECF contract payment guidance.

 Contact ECF contract managers via email for more information on exact dates.

-Mentors that are not already training ECTs and are replacing a mentor must be [confirmed by providers onto one of the following replacement schedules](LINK NEEDED).
+Mentors that are not already training ECTs and are replacing a mentor must be [confirmed by providers onto one of the following replacement schedules.](/api-reference/ecf/how-to-guides/#notify-dfe-a-participant-has-changed-their-training-schedule)

 ```
  "schedule_identifier": "ecf-replacement-september"